BladimirBL/Data-analysis-projects/README.md

 ---

-### 🔹 Project 3 – SQL Project – Book Service Analysis
+### 🔹 Project 4 – A-B Testing Project – Recommender System

 **Description:**
 Data analysis project focused on evaluating the results of an A/B test for an international e-commerce platform.
 The test analyzes the impact of an improved recommendation system on user behavior and conversion rates across the purchase funnel.